 - Pack two days in advance

-- Save time by checking in online in advance
+- Save time by checking in online

-Alright then, then let’s get to our next series of steps to transform your luggage from moderate to light.
+Let’s get to our next series of steps to transform your luggage from moderate to light.

-Step One: Get an Even Smaller Bag
+Step 1: Get an Even Smaller Bag

 Carry On: Larger Backpack

-Step Two: Ditch the Personal Item… Sort Of
+Step 2: Ditch the Personal Item

 Challenge yourself to fit everything in just these two bags and ditch the personal item… sort of.

-Step Three: Use a Destination, or Travel Packing List
+Step 3: Use a Destination Packing List

 Once you know exactly what you need to pack for your trip, reduce it by two days.
-I didn’t include this tip in our first part of the series, since it’s a light packer trick that takes a little warming up to — but seriously, it works.
+I didn’t include this tip in our first part of the series since it’s a light packer trick that takes a little warming up to.
+But seriously, it works.

 If you’ve already followed our other light packing tips on choosing clothes that are easy to mix and match, focusing on neutral colors, and dressing up outfits with accessories, this little trick is easy to incorporate.